 There are many reasons why you would want to learn more about networks.

-If you want to start a career in software development, this knowledge will be immensely valuable as a foundation.
-If you already are a software engineer, a strong knowledge of networks will help to set you apart from the crowd of engineers, especially in web app development teams.
+Whether you’re just starting out or already a veteran dev, a strong knowledge of networks will help to set you apart from the crowd of engineers, especially in web app development teams.

 This knowledge is also essential for working in cyber security.
 Network security is a very exciting discipline.
 As cloud-computing expands and larger networks become more present in daily life, this knowledge will soon become required learning across many different positions and companies.